chinapedia/wikipedia.abstract.en/Page/Atari_ST.md

 Atari originally intended to include GEM's GDOS (Graphical Device Operating System), which allowed programs to send GEM VDI (Virtual Device Interface) commands to drivers loaded by GDOS.
 This allowed developers to send VDI instructions to other devices simply by pointing to it.
 However, GDOS was not ready at the time the ST started shipping and was included in software packages and later ST machines.
 Later versions of GDOS supported vector fonts.

-ST_BASIC_-_J.R._Bob_Dobbs.gif A limited set of GEM fonts were included in the ROMs, including the standard 8x8 pixel graphical character set for the ST. It contained four unusual characters which can be placed together in a square, forming a facsimile of the face of J. R. "Bob" Dobbs (the figurehead of the Church of the SubGenius).[50]
+A limited set of GEM fonts were included in the ROMs, including the standard 8x8 pixel graphical character set for the ST. It contained four unusual characters which can be placed together in a square, forming a facsimile of the face of J. R. "Bob" Dobbs (the figurehead of the Church of the SubGenius).[50]

 The ST was less expensive than most machines, including the Macintosh Plus, and tended to be faster than most.[51]
 Largely as a result of the price/performance factor, the ST would go on to be a fairly popular machine, notably in European markets where the foreign-exchange rates amplified prices.
 Indeed, the company's English advertising strapline of the era was "power without the price."
 In fact, an Atari ST and terminal emulation software was much cheaper than a Digital VT220 terminal, which was commonly needed by offices with central computers.